 The (maximum) number of cluster nodes to spread the calculation

-The number of CPUs requested per node, i.e., how many
+The number of logical CPUs to utilize per node,

-processes to run in parallel per node.
-This argument is mapped to the
+i.e. how many processes to run in parallel per node.
+This can exceed

 Corresponds to the